hashicorp/terraform/website/source/docs/providers/ns1/r/monitoringjob.html.markdown

   * `rules` - List of rules determining failure conditions.
 Each entry must have the following inputs:
     * `value` - (Required) Value to compare to.
     * `comparison` - (Required) Type of comparison to perform.
-    * `key` - (Required) The output key from the job, to which the value will be compared - see the `/monitoring/jobtypes` NSONE API endpoint for list of valid keys for each job type.
+    * `key` - (Required) The output key from the job, to which the value will be compared - see the `/monitoring/jobtypes` NS1 API endpoint for list of valid keys for each job type.

 ## Attributes Reference

 The following attributes are exported:

-  * `id` - The internal NSONE ID of this monitoring job.
+  * `id` - The internal NS1 ID of this monitoring job.
 This is passed into a `resource_datafeed` `config.jobid`.